November 7th - Pomona, California -

 The pretty meadow we started out with

-After the cocoa bean ride we boarded a trolley along with Kurt and Philly and rode all around the town of Hershey.
-Their main streets are appropriately called
+After the ride, we boarded a trolley along with Kurt and Philly and rode all around the town of Hershey.
+Their main streets are appropriately called Chocolate

-Chocolate Avenue and Cocoa Drive.
-The trolley took us past the Hershey Mansion and the Milton Hershey School where after Mrs. Hershey's death in 1915,
+Avenue and Cocoa Drive.
+The trolley took us past the Hershey Mansion and the Milton Hershey school, where after Mrs. Hershey's death in 1915, Milton

 September 10th - East Earl, Pennsylvania - Happy Birthday to Frank!!